Brunswick luminary Bill Brown dies at 103

 “His philosophy was that a stranger is just a friend you haven’t met,” said his daughter, Marian Lawlor.
 “I never met anyone who didn’t love him.
 And he loved everyone.
 He was truly a friend to all.”

-Descended from a family whose Brunswick roots stretch back to the Revolutionary War, Mr. Brown was born in the former Dart House at 4 Glynn Ave. on Dec.
+Descended from a family whose Brunswick roots stretch back to the Revolutionary War, Brown was born in the former Dart House at 4 Glynn Ave. on Dec.
 3, 1918.
-The son of Simon Hadley Brown and Ethel Gray Dart, Mr. Brown and his four siblings grew up in the historic home that overlooked the marsh from 1876 to 2017.
+The son of Simon Hadley Brown and Ethel Gray Dart, he and his four siblings grew up in the historic home that overlooked the marsh from 1876 to 2017.

+Ron Adams, the Glynn County clerk of superior courts, was a long-time friend and fellow member of the local Kiwanis Club.

+“Just a great guy,” Adams said.
+“He was a stalwart in the Kiwanis Club for as long I can remember.
+Bill always had one of the best senses of humor of anyone I have ever known.
+And his jokes were repeatable.
+He was one of the most optimistic persons I have ever known.
+He had an enthusiasm for life.”

-Mr. Brown married Margaret Ann Johnston in 1946.
-Together, the couple made a solidly successful real estate team while raising their son and daughter in the Windsor Park neighborhood.
+Brown married Margaret Ann Johnston in 1946, after which they honeymooned in pre-Castro Cuba.
+Together, the couple made a solidly successful real estate team while raising their son, William III, and daughter, Marian, in the Windsor Park neighborhood.

 “Bill Brown was just a fine person,” said Joel Willis, Epworth’s president and CEO.
 “He loved to laugh.
 He loved to tell jokes.
 He was one of the good ones.
 They don’t make them like Bill anymore.
-And I think he really believed in our ministry at Epworth, which is why he gave so much of time to us.
-He was just a great guy.”
+And I think he really believed in our ministry at Epworth, which is why he gave so much of his time to us.”

 Brown served dutifully also on the board of the local harbor pilots association, which oversees the business of the pilots who steer incoming and outgoing merchant ships into the Port of Brunswick from around the world.